 Skip to main content

-An adapter is a named binding between the Hyperterse runtime and a database.
-You define the connector type and connection string in a .terse file under app/adapters/, and tools reference adapters by name through the use field.
-The framework handles connection pooling, health checks, and graceful shutdown.
+An adapter is a named binding between Hyperterse and your database.
+You declare the connector and connection string in an adapter config file; tools point at adapters by name with the use field.
+The framework handles pooling, health checks, and graceful shutdown.

 Defining an adapter